Our Approach to Making Disciples

 2. Witness in Community: What simple steps could make your gatherings more welcoming to those who do not yet believe?

-5. Coach to Develop New Leaders
+5. Equip to Develop New Leaders

 Our goal is to raise up new disciple makers and church planters through intentional, ongoing coaching—because without it, the mission stops with us.
 If we do not actively coach others to make disciples—individually and collectively—the next generation of disciple makers and church planters will not emerge as it should.
 Multiplication does not happen by accident.
 It happens when mature believers intentionally walk with others, strengthening their faith, shaping their character, and preparing them to lead.
 Without this commitment, the mission stalls within a single generation.